Environmental Education at Stringer

 Eco Schools is much more than an environmental management system for schools.
 It is a programme for promoting environmental awareness in a way that links to many curriculum subjects, including citizenship, personal, social and health education (PSHE) and education for sustainable development.

 Every 2 years the eco-committee consult the wider school community on what should be included in the Eco-code.
 Once the new code is agreed there is a competition to design the best poster for the code.
 This has led to some great designs and difficult judging sessions.
-Our present code poster was designed by James Wright.
-The students and staff liked how Dr Danahar's passion for butterflies was reflected in his metamorphosis and how this is the smartest Mr Baker has ever looked!
+This year we had two winners.
+One preferred by the students by Betsy Smith and one preferred by the teachers created by Orissa Brunstrom.
 We hope this eye-catching poster encourages pupils to think about what is written and follow the code.

 A bit of history: Dorothy Stringer Environmental Partnership and Big Nature.